 Rachel and her mom graciously shared their Hamantaschen recipe with us so that we can all say buh-bye to dry Hamantaschen forever.

-½ cup butter (or margarine)
+- ½ cup butter (or margarine)

-¾ cup granulated sugar
+- ¾ cup granulated sugar

-1 Tbsp milk (or almond milk)
+- 1 Tbsp milk (or other non-dairy milk)

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-1 tsp grated lemon zest
+- 1 tsp grated lemon zest (optional)

 - 1 1/3 cups all-purpose flour plus more flour for rolling

-¼ tsp baking powder
+- ¼ tsp baking powder

-¼ tsp salt
+- ¼ tsp salt

-Beat the butter and sugar together until smooth.
-Add egg, milk, vanilla and lemon zest until mixed thoroughly.
+- Add egg, milk, vanilla and lemon zest until mixed thoroughly.

-Sift together the flour, baking powder and salt.
-Add dry mixture to wet mixture until incorporated.
-Note: if the dough is too soft, increase flour amount by ½ cupfuls until firm.
+- Sift together the flour, baking powder and salt.

+- Add dry mixture to wet mixture until incorporated.
+Note: if the dough is too soft, increase flour amount by a few Tbsp at a time until firmer.

+- Form dough into a disk and cover with plastic wrap.
 Chill dough for at least 1 hour or up to 24 hours.

-Bake at 400° for about 7-9 minutes.
+- Bake at 400° for about 7-9 minutes.